High-quality tilting table with a rectangular top - an antique in the Regency style

 Description

-High-quality Regency tilt-top table with a rectangular top raised on a turned, ringed column ending in cane, with extended legs and feet.
+High-quality Regency tilt-top table with a rectangular top raised on a turned, ringed column ending in a cane, with extended legs and feet.
 Everything in fantastic condition, ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, creating, and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign.
-It emphasized significant similarities and references to Roman and Greek ornamentation.
+Everything originated from Napoleon’s reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 Attributes / Details